 * U.S. manufacturing ISM shows surprising contraction

-TOKYO, Sept 2 The dollar was on the back foot on
+LONDON, Sept 2 The dollar held steady on Friday

-Friday after taking a tumble following a surprise contraction in
+worst perforamance in two weeks, after a surprise contraction in

-U.S. manufacturing in August, casting some doubts on the
+U.S. manufacturing that cast some doubts on the strength of U.S.

 The result was a setback for dollar bulls, who had bet solid